ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying their IDs.
-Each Avalanche container has the IDs of its parents (one block parent for linear chains, possibly multiple parents for DAGs) and an ID's integrity can be guaranteed cryptographically.
+Each Avalanche container has the IDs of its parents (one block parent for linear chains) and an ID's integrity can be guaranteed cryptographically.

 Let's dive deeper into the two bootstrap phases - frontier retrieval and